skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

 .. testsetup::

-  from datetime import datetime, timezone from skyfield.api import load, EarthSatellite
+  from datetime import datetime, timezone, timedelta from skyfield.api import load, EarthSatellite

   # Set up the ISS as an example and load ephemeris.